Zubarah: Sports

 The town currently hosts the Tour of Al Zubarah, a men's one-day cycle race which was rated as 2.2 by the UCI and forms part of the UCI Asia Tour.
-It was selected as the host of the tournament in order to procure more media attention to the region, thereby amplifying tourism.
+It was selected as the host of the tournament to procure more media attention to the region, thereby amplifying tourism.
 In addition, Zubarah is one of the host cities of the ladies' and men's Tour of Qatar and has been described as one of the toughest and longest stages in the course.

 A horse racing event known as Al Zubarah Cup is staged in the town.
 A horse breeding farm, which is planned to be one of the largest in the region, is currently being constructed in the town.
 The project is funded by the Qatar Racing and Equestrian Club.

 Education

-The following school is located in Zubarah:

 Developments

 The planned Qatar–Bahrain Friendship Bridge, slated to be the longest fixed link in the world, will connect the northwest coast of Qatar near Zubarah with Bahrain, specifically, south of Manama.
 Its location several kilometres south of Zubarah is planned so as to have negligible impact on the heritage site.
-It is expected to be constructed by 2022.
+It was originally expected to be constructed by 2022, but has faced numerous delays.
+In February 2024, during a meeting of Qatari–Bahraini Follow-up Committee, both Qatari and Bahraini officials confirmed they were "taking necessary steps to implement the project".

-An expansion of Zubarah road, a one-lane road leading to the archaeological site, was announced in 2014 by the Public Works Authority.
+An expansion of Zubarah Road –a one-lane road leading to the archaeological site– was announced in 2014 by the Public Works Authority.
 It is planned to introduce three additional lanes.